oceaneboulais/WhisperMailbox/README.md

   - Andy: Status Engineer;
   - Lindy: Creative Technologist; She's here to advise and help make sure it all happens and to integrate it with the rest of the sculpture
   - Océane: Incoming grad student at the MIT Media Lab; Working on hardware and the analog-digital stuff
-  - Jessica: Installation artist; Designed modular pieces that can be arranged in different ways for the LED hallway
+  - Jessica: Installation artist; Director of the Doge-Ethereum Bridge art installation and designed modular pieces that can be arranged in different ways for the LED hallway

  ## Update 4.1.18